 Redo sizing is branch-sensitive: current MySQL can resize innodb_redo_log_capacity online, and current MariaDB can resize innodb_log_file_size dynamically, but older releases still need the classic stop-change-start procedure.

-11. Restart the database service only when the chosen change requires it, then inspect the error log immediately if the service does not come back cleanly.
+13. Restart the database service only when the chosen change requires it.

 $ sudo systemctl restart mariadb